OK Earth Coalition, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates & OK Roots Music,

 BIG THANKS TO THESE SUPPORTERS

-George Kaiser Family Foundation, OK Sierra Club, Tulsa People, Public Radio Tulsa, Provisions Fine Beverage Purveyors, LowDown, Chimera & Guthrie Green.
+George Kaiser Family Foundation, OK Sierra Club, Tulsa People, Public Radio Tulsa, Provisions Fine Beverage Purveyors, LowDown, Chimera, Tulsa Farm Lab & Guthrie Green.

 General inquiries: Michael Koster, ThirstyEarFest@gmail.com